International Wine and Spirit Competition (IWSC) recognises excellence of Keepr’s Lemon & Pepper London Dry Gin and New Make Single Malt

 Juniper, coriander, cardamom, dried and fresh lemons are expertly distilled with Cubeb, Moudulkiri Red, Vietnamese Long Red and rare Wild Forest peppers handpicked from the Chu Lai region of Vietnam to make Keepr’s Lemon & Pepper London Dry Gin.

-Jamie added: “The Lemon & Pepper gin has a wonderfully fresh and clean taste with a twizzle of British honey from our own hives and a sublimely cleansing pepper finish.”
+Michael added: “The Lemon & Pepper gin has a wonderfully fresh and clean taste with a twizzle of British honey from our own hives and a sublimely cleansing pepper finish.”